Maryam-Haghani/NEFFy/README.md

 # NEFFy: NEFF Calculator and MSA File Converter
-This tool provides functionality to compute the Number of Effective sequences (NEFF) within a multiple sequence alignment (MSA) and convert Multiple Sequence Alignment (MSA) files between different formats. <br>
+NEFFy is a versatile and efficient tool for bioinformatics research, offering advanced features for calculating NEFF (Normalized Effective Number of Sequences) for Multiple Sequence Alignments (MSA)s of any biological sequences, including protein, RNA, and DNA across various MSA formats. <br>
+Additionally, NEFFy includes built-in support for format conversion, allowing users to seamlessly convert between different MSA formats.

 ## Table of Contents
 - [Installation](#installation)